AndrewBerezin/zen-cart-sitemap-xml/README.md

      sitemapXML/YOUR_Admin/
 3. Upload the files from "sitemapXML" to the root of your store.
 (DO NOT upload the "sitemapXML" folder, just the CONTENTS of this folder  (copy ALL of the add-on files to your store!!
 Most issues are caused by store owners who decide to NOT load ALL of the module files)
 4. Set permissions on the directory /sitemap/ to 777.
-5. Run YOUR_Admin/-install-sitemapxml.php
-6. Go to Admin -> Tools -> Sitemap XML and click "Install SitemapXML SQL".
- If you are using the Admin Profiles contribution, you need to set the Sitemap XML plugin Admin configuration permission.
-Go to Tools->Admin Settings->Permissions button and put a checkmark at "sitemap XML" plugin.
-(There are two checkboxes for Sitemap XML; the second is added after the installation done in step 6.)
-7. Go to Admin -> Configuration -> Sitemap XML and setup all parameters.
+5. Go to Admin -> Configuration -> Sitemap XML and setup all parameters.
-8. Go to Admin -> Tools -> Sitemap XML (If error messages occur, change permissions on the XML files to 777).
+6. Go to Admin -> Tools -> Sitemap XML (If error messages occur, change permissions on the XML files to 777).
-9. To have this update and automatically notify Google, you will need to set up a Cron job via your host's control panel.
+7. To have this update and automatically notify Google, you will need to set up a Cron job via your host's control panel.
-10. For Zen-Cart version 1.3.9f and earlier.
+8. For Zen-Cart version 1.3.9f and earlier.
 Edit file includes/.htaccess:
   Find
   <FilesMatch ".*\.(js|JS|css|CSS|jpg|JPG|gif|GIF|png|PNG|swf|SWF)$">
   Replace by